Last Updated on March 30, 2023 by Freddy Reyes

-You’ve spent a good amount of time getting Alexa to properly activate your wireless speakers, living room lights, and smart cam, but is your new IoT setup secure?
+You’ve invested considerable effort in configuring Alexa to control your wireless speakers, living room lights, and smart cam, but is your new IoT setup safe?

-BullGuard has a quick and easy tool that can help you find out if there are any basic problems.
-It’s called the Internet of Things Scanner.
-The service checks to see if any of your devices are on Shodan, a search engine that lets anyone find Internet of Things devices like cameras, printers, and thermostats that are publicly accessible on the internet.
-Anything that’s publicly accessible may also be vulnerable to hackers if there are any security flaws in the software that can be exploited.
+BullGuard provides a convenient and straightforward tool to identify any basic issues.
+Known as the Internet of Things Scanner, this service examines whether any of your devices are listed on Shodan, a search engine that allows public access to IoT devices like cameras, printers, and thermostats connected to the internet.
+Devices that are publicly accessible could be at risk from hackers if there are exploitable security flaws in their software.

-The company also has an IoT consumer guide with three basic tips for securing your network that anyone should do regardless of whether they have smart devices at home or not: Set a password on your smartphone, change the default password for your router’s administration features, and change your Wi-Fi network password from the default.
+Additionally, the company offers an IoT consumer guide with three essential tips for safeguarding your network, applicable to everyone, regardless of whether they own smart devices or not: Set a password for your smartphone, alter the default password for your router’s admin features, and change your Wi-Fi network password from the default.

 In summary, BullGuard’s IoT scanner is a user-friendly method to identify any glaring vulnerabilities when incorporating new devices into your expanding smart home ecosystem.